About

 In February 2009 I became ‘Assistant Professor in Communication and Worldviews’ at Gimlekollen School of Journalism and Communication in Kristiansand, Norway.

-From January 2023 to January 2024 I studied a three module Post Graduate Certificate in Educational Practice with Bournemouth University, achieving marks of ‘distinction’ and ‘high distinction’ (twice) for my module submissions.
+From January 2023 to January 2024 I studied a three module Post Graduate Certificate in Educational Practice with Bournemouth University, formally passing with distinction in March 2024.

 Solo Publications